Low frequency signal detection via correlated Ramsey measurements: Results

-with $f_{DD}^1 = 3f_{NR}^1$ and $f_{DD}^2 = 4f_{NR}^2$.
-Note that, since individual DD measurements are not sensitive to the phase, $I_{DD}^3$ = 0.
-Rather, Eq.~(\ref{FIDD}) includes a phase averaging that decreases the total Fisher information by a factor of two.
+with $f_{DD}^\omega = 3f_{NR}^\omega$ and $f_{DD}^\xi = 4f_{NR}^\xi$.
+Note that, to fairly compare with correlated Ramsey, we perform a phase averaging in Eq.~(\ref{FIDD}) which results in $I_{DD}^\varphi$ = 0 and that decreases the total Fisher information by a factor of two.
+Dividing Eq.~(\ref{FIRamsey}) by Eq.~(\ref{FIDD}) gives us